jundalisay/superb/content/en/research/dampier/voyage/chapter-12b.md

 ---
-title: "RAJA LAUT THE GENERAL AND HIS FAMILY"
+title: "Raja Laut, The General and His Family"
 heading: "Chapter 12"
 author: "William Dampier"
 image: "/covers/voyage.jpg"
-weight: 50
+weight: 64
 description: "There is a difference between our sensation of light and what is in the objects that produces that sensation"
 icon: "/icons/dampier.png"
 ---